dadrummondart/mmbase/_portfolio/proudhopper.md

 {% include gallery %}

-Cast bronze body parts and 925 sterling silver wings, assembled with nuts and bolts.
+Cast bronze body parts and 925 sterling silver eyes and wings, assembled with nuts and bolts.